-NOW the word of the LORD came to me saying,
+THE word of the LORD came to me, saying,

-2 "Go and proclaim in the ears of Jerusalem, saying, 'Thus says the LORD,
+2 "Go and proclaim in the hearing of Jerusalem, Thus says the LORD, the firstfruits of his harvest.

-"I remember concerning you the devotion of your youth,
+"I remember the devotion of your youth, your love as a bride, how you followed me in the wilderness, in a land not sown.

-The love of your betrothals,

-Your following after Me in the wilderness,

-Through a land not sown.